Veer0x1/techTeamExpansion23/README.md

 ## Task Requirements

-1. Create a form with the following fields:
+1. Create a form with the following fields:-
    - **Name**: A field for participants to enter their full name.
    - **Branch**: A field for participants to enter their branch of study.
    - **Email**: A field for participants to enter their email address.